 A premium theme has to be downloaded from the theme vendor’s site and manually uploaded to your WordPress.

 If you decide to go with a free WordPress theme from the official theme repository, then you can search and install it directly from your WordPress dashboard without having to download it to your computer.

 To install a free theme, navigate to Appearance » Themes in your WordPress dashboard.
 Then click the Add New Theme box.
 You can now find some featured themes in your dashboard.

 Before installing, you can preview your theme by clicking on the thumbnails displayed.
 You can also filter themes based on layouts, features, and niches by clicking on the Feature Filterbutton.

 Since you are looking for an eCommerce theme, you can simply check the E-commerce option in the subject column.
 This way it’ll only show you eCommerce-compatible themes.

 In the right-hand corner, type the theme name in the search bar.
 Once you’ve found the right theme, hover on its image and click the Install button.
 Then click Activate to change your website’s appearance.

 4.4.
 Extend Your Online Store With Plugins

-WooCommerce supports tons of different addon plugins that let you enhance your online store without writing code or hiring a developer.
+WooCommerce supports tons of different addon plugins that let you enhance your online store without writing code or hiring a professional developer.